 The current political spotlight is on Rep. Todd Akin after he made an ill-advised comment on Sunday regarding pregnancies as a result of rape.
-He outraged many on the Left and had Republicans quickly distancing themselves from him, including the Romney/Ryan campaign.
+He outraged many on the Left and had prominent Republicans quickly distancing themselves from him, including the Romney/Ryan campaign.
 Akin apologized for his words, but defiantly refused to drop out of the race.

 Plenty of conservatives have come out, not in support of Akin’s “legitimate rape” comment, but questioning why this is still a big deal since he apologized.
 They argue the senate race in Missouri and races across the country should be about the economy and not social issues.
 However, it is a candidate’s position on social issues that can attract voters and turn them off a candidate too.
 Besides, a politician’s apology on the campaign trail carries as much weight as his promises.

 The problem most people have is that a current elected official in Congress and candidate for the U.S. Senate would speak on a subject as serious as sexual assault and rape the way Akin did.
 He said things that are medically and biologically false by claiming it was rare that “legitimate rapes” result in pregnancies because the female body will try to “shut that whole thing down”.
 This would seem to imply that if a woman reported that she was raped and got pregnant from it then the legitimacy of her claim could be brought into question, which is not a good message to promote.

 The Senate race in Missouri is being closely monitored by political analysts and pundits because the GOP had an opportunity to oust the current Democratic incumbent, Claire McCaskill.
 ‘Had’ may be the opportune word.
 Pollsters will, no doubt, conduct statewide polls to gauge voter reaction to Akin’s remarks, but it is almost a certainty that his favorability will decline and the advantage could easily go to McCaskill.